 SlopeFillers: So give me an example of a resort that has begun using Ryan Solutions, the basic idea of what you setup for them, and some of the data behind their results.

 Corey: Most of our resort clients have very similar services.
-This would include hosting and maintaining a marketing database for them, integrating and automating data feeds from their point of sale system and their property management systems (a few others add tee sheet, central reservations and Food and Beverage systems) and providing an email service provider that can utilize all of the integrated data.
+This would include hosting and maintaining a marketing database / CRM for them, integrating and automating data feeds from their point of sale system and their property management systems (a few others add tee sheet, central reservations and Food and Beverage systems) and providing an email service provider that can utilize all of the integrated data.
 For quite a few of them, we also play a strategic role in the creation and execution of their marketing plan.

 Some of the additional products or services we provide would include post-transactional surveying, a new client facing portal and data mining toolset and an online data entry utility which allows them to obtain more off-line data in a faster timeline and lower cost than they’d previously done.